pagach/docker-compose-lamp/README.md

 ./docker-compose-lamp/setup.sh
 ```

-After setting up your server, you can sturt it by running
+After setting up your server, you can start it by running

 ```shell
 ./docker-compose-lamp/scripts/server-start